Trafford’s Covid-19 vaccine programme is well underway – thank you to everyone who has come forward for their first and second doses.

 More information about the COVID-19 vaccine for children aged 12 to 15.

-A booster vaccine dose (which may or may not be the same brand of vaccine you received in your first and second doses – which is perfectly safe) helps improve the protection you have from your first two doses.
-It helps give you longer-term protection against getting seriously ill from Covid-19.
+A booster vaccine dose of Pfizer or Moderna has been shown in trials to produce the best immune response in those vaccinated with two doses of any of the Covid-19 vaccines.
+It may or may not be the same brand of vaccine you received in your first and second doses.
+The booster not only helps improve the protection you have from your first two doses but helps give you longer-term protection against getting seriously ill from Covid-19.

 They are available for people most at risk from the virus who have had a second dose of a vaccine.